Tampa Equitable Distribution Lawyer

 In nearly every divorce, the equitable distribution of assets and debts must be resolved.
 In some cases, this exercise can be simple and straightforward.
 Often, however, the distribution of assets and debts among divorcing spouses can be among the most complex of the issues in a divorce case.
-The Tampa marital and family law attorneys at Older Lundy & Alvarez have the experience, knowledge, and understanding to litigate any and all issues concerning distribution of marital assets and liabilities—from the most basic to the most complex.
+The Tampa equitable distribution lawyers at Older Lundy & Alvarez have the experience, knowledge, and understanding to litigate any and all issues concerning distribution of marital assets and liabilities—from the most basic to the most complex.
 The more complex issues may include, by way of a few examples;

 Florida Laws on the Distribution of Assets and Liabilities